The New Core: Total Return with A Kicker

 What is Portfolio Income?

-Generally speaking, there are two ways to access an investment portfolio to use the investments for lifestyle needs.
+Generally speaking, there are two ways to access an investment portfolio to use investments for lifestyle needs.
 One way is through asset sales.
-The goal is to sell a portion of an asset that has appreciated in value, for example an equity position that has risen in price.
+The goal being to sell a portion of an asset that has appreciated in value, for example an equity position that has risen in price.
 The portfolio still holds the original weighting of the asset and only a percentage that corresponds to the price appreciation is sold.
 Of course, this only works if the asset rises in value.

-For this reason, including bonds in a portfolio can help to create income that is not dependent on the price of the asset.
+For this reason, including bonds in a portfolio can help to generate income that is not dependent on the price of the asset.
 Bonds pay a yield, and the yield can be withdrawn from the portfolio, leaving the bond position intact until maturity or a sell decision for another reason.

 Can Bonds Reduce Overall Portfolio Risk?

 Bonds generally have lower volatility than equities and including them in a portfolio can create diversification and lower overall portfolio risk.
 Of course, bonds have risks, too, for example credit risk and interest rate risk.
 And all bonds do not have the same levels of risk.
 Non-investment grade high yield bonds, which can pay more income than investment grade bonds, also typically have higher levels of risk.
 These are publicly-traded bonds that generally have lower credit ratings and therefore pay a higher coupon to compensate investors for the additional risk.

 The traditional income portfolio utilized a strategy called “Core Plus.”
 This referred to U.S. Treasuries and investment grade corporate bonds, augmented with syndicated bank loans and high yield bonds to boost yields.

 The Attributes Have Eroded as Markets Have Altered